boycce/monastery/docs/image-plugin.md

 })
 ```

+### Updating documents

+When updating a document with `options.files`, you need to make sure to **always** include previously uploaded file objects in `options.data` otherwise these will be removed automatically from your S3 bucket (via a comparsion check against your previous document).

+You can reuse the image objects (e.g. `{ bucket, data, uid, ... }`) for other file field values on the same document.
+You can't however copy image objects across documents and collections.

-When updating, you need to make sure you always pass all of your image objects again back into `data` since any images not found will be removed automatically from your S3 bucket.
-A nice way to handle image/non-image updates is by appending `?files=true` to your API route calls, e.g.
+You can skip all file processing by not defining `options.files`.
+A nice way to sepearte file and non-file updates is by appending ?files=true to your API route calls, e.g.

 ```js
 user.update({